 In Canada, tests from psychologists found that many of us treat our smartphones as an “extended mind” and rely on them to do the thinking for us, as reported in The Telegraph.
 Smartphones give us greater access to information and resources than any generation before.

 What does this mean for us as marketers, though?
 It means we need to be connecting with consumers where they are – and they’re on their phones.
-It means we need to be providing valuable information that is new, exciting or solves a problem.
+It means we need to be providing valuable information that is new, exciting or solves a problem, packaged in a mobile-friendly design.

 Most importantly, it means that we have the chance to connect with people in new and unique ways that never were possible before – the opportunities are endless.